 Description

-DESCRIPTION: a stepped octagonal base with a tapered square pedestal, and a timber cross with a small Corpus Christi.
-A pitched roof of timber board shelters the crucifix.
-On the pedestal is a metal plaque, inscribed ‘1914 – 1918’ followed by the names of the five local men who served and died, followed by ‘IN PEACE’.
-Below, a smaller plaque is inscribed with a single name, followed by ‘1939 – 1945’.
+The Keyhaven War Memorial is a First World War memorial built in 1919, with later additions for the Second World War.
+It features a timber cross mounted on a painted stone base.
+The memorial has a stepped octagonal base leading to a tapered square pedestal, topped with a timber cross that includes a small Corpus Christi.
+A pitched roof made of timber boards shelters the crucifix.
+On the pedestal, there is a metal plaque inscribed with ‘1914 – 1918’ along with the names of five local men who served and died, followed by the words ‘IN PEACE’.
+Below this, a smaller plaque bears a single name and the inscription ‘1939 – 1945’.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.